Muokkaa

 4. Locate or add a model-driven app to your solution.

-A new solution will not have any model-driven apps included in it.
-You will need to add an existing model-driven app or create a new one.
+A new solution doesn't include any model-driven apps.
+You need to add an existing model-driven app or create a new one.

 Note

 For the purpose of this walkthrough, make sure the app includes the Account table.
-The scripts and instructions below expects fields found in a form for the Account table.
+The scripts and instructions below expect fields found in a form for the Account table.

 Option A: Add an existing model-driven app to your solution